 - There is no opportunity for re-sale of manufactured food products.
 The vendor must have prepared the food in a SCDHEC approved kitchen within CFM Boundaries (pg.
 25) - Applicants living outside of CFM Boundaries (pg.
-25) - Vendors cannot be part of a national franchise or corporate chain of businesses - Locally produced packaged food products with broad national distribution - Vendors cannot duplicate an existing retail location that the vendor owns or operates; exceptions are made for bakers whose ovens are at the vendor's bakery and for vendors who own a restaurant and use the restaurant's commercial kitchen to prepare food items for sale at CFM.
-All kitchens must meet SCDHEC requirements, and the food items sold by the vendor at CFM shall not duplicate the food items sold by the vendor at the restaurant.
-Vendors shall not use the name of an existing restaurant or business at CFM without written permission from CFM Management prior to vending.
+25) - Vendors cannot be part of a national franchise or corporate chain of businesses - Locally produced packaged food products with broad national distribution - Food Concessionaire Vendors cannot duplicate an existing retail location that the vendor owns, operates, manages or participates in directly and/or indirectly; exceptions are made for bakers whose ovens are at the vendor's bakery and for vendors who own a restaurant and use the restaurant's commercial kitchen to prepare food items for sale at CFM.
+All kitchens must meet SCDHEC requirements. - Food Concessionaire Vendors preparing food items intended for immediate or on-site consumption at CFM shall not duplicate the food items sold by the vendor at the restaurant they own, operate, manage or participate in directly and/or indirectly.